What is the House of St Michael the Archangel?

-We are not an intentional community or a church plant.
+We are a community that loves the Church.
 We are called to reinforcement, to strengthening the witness of the local church.
-We are a voice calling out, “Come and glorify the Lord.
+We submit to the authority of the church, while also calling out, “Come and glorify the Lord.
 Offer your life as a complete sacrifice, holy and beautiful.
 Do not be afraid, but receive the total love of Jesus; for nothing is so sweet, so pure, so desirous as His body and blood, crucified and glorified; and nothing so powerful as His humility.”

-We are also committed to patience and simplicity.
-This corresponds to moving with slowness and smallness, for the purpose of aiming at comprehensiveness (total conversion) and extensiveness (the House grows in its influence from a place of incredible strength).
+We are committed to patience and simplicity.
+This corresponds to moving with slowness and smallness, for the purpose of total conversion.
+We believe that the pursuit of life in Christ is the work of a lifetime.
 The work of the House cannot be accomplished quickly and to try to do so will just make it take even longer.

 We are committed to fearlessness.
 We pursue the perfect love that casts out fear.
 So we die to ourselves every day and stand with confidence before impossible things.
-We confess that such confidence is a choice.
-It’s also the only calling we’ve received in Christ.
-What Jesus, the Apostles, Prophets, Patriarchs, and Fathers call us to is astounding.
+What Jesus, the Apostles, the Prophets and Patriarchs, and Fathers and Mothers call us to is astounding.
 The House encourages people to pursue this calling.